UCL-RITS/UsefulModuleFunctions/README.md

 * `isMember`

 Check if the user is a member of the specified group.
-Gives an error if the groups command fails.
+Gives an error if the id command fails.
 If the user isn't in the group, says "You are not currently a member of the reserved application group for this module.
 Please email rc-support@ucl.ac.uk requesting access to the software."

     modulefunctions::isMember $group